- Share this article on Facebook

 - Share this article on Tumblr

 Sony’s “Spider-Man 3” continued to completely dominate the boxoffice in North America this past weekend as the webslinger sat in the top spot for the second consecutive session and collected $58.2 million.
-Despite four new wide releases hitting theaters, there was not one film in the marketplace that could muster a mild $10 million.
+Despite there being four new wide releases hitting theaters, there was not one film in the marketplace that could muster a mild $10 million.
 That will all change next weekend when Paramount’s “Shrek the Third” from DreamWorks enters the fray.

 The sophomore take for “Spider-Man 3” was off 62% from its record-setting debut of $151.1 million a week earlier, advancing the cume to a stellar $240.2 million after 10 days.
 The larger-than-normal percentage drop was expected due to the statistical factors at work when a film has the biggest opening in boxoffice history — the normal drops, measures, multiples and variances do not apply.